codewars/docs/content/languages/python/authoring/index.md

     def generate_small_inputs():
         test_cases = []

-        #first type of input: regular array of small inputs (many of them)
+        #first type of input: regular list of small inputs (many of them)
         for _ in range(50):
             test_cases.append(generate_small_test_case())

-        #another type of input: array with potentially tricky numbers
+        #another type of input: list with potentially tricky numbers
         #(possibly many of them)
         for _ in range(50):
             test_cases.append(generate_small_tricky_test_case())

-        #potential edge case of single element array (a few of them)
+        #potential edge case of single element list (a few of them)
         for _ in range(10):
             test_cases.append(generate_single_element_edge_case())

-        #another edge case: empty array
+        #another edge case: empty list
         #Not always necessary, usually fixed test is enough.
         #If present, there's no need for more than one.
         test_cases.append([])